Anandhfullstack/OpenCare/README.md

 ## How to run the project?
 → Clone the Main branch on your local machine.
 → Navigate to the Front-End directory in the terminal.
 → Run:
 >npm install
 >npm run dev

-→ Follow the local host link displayed in the terminal :)
+→ Follow the localhost link displayed in the terminal :)